pprevos/r4h2o/manuscript/r4h2o_10_surveys.md

 This analysis means that we can reasonably sure that each of these five items measures the same underlying latent variable.

+### Other techniques
+Hiereachical clustering is not the only technique that is available to cluster data.
+Another popular algorithm is _k_-means, which performs better when you analyse large sets of data.

+This article by George Serif provides a comprehensive overview of the various [methods to cluster data](https://towardsdatascience.com/the-5-clustering-algorithms-data-scientists-need-to-know-a36d136ef68) and their differences.

 ## Reviewing the Personal Involvement Index
 Now that we have shown that the first five and the last five questions cluster into one latent variable, we can review the level of involvement with tap water reported by the customers.

 The easiest way to do this is by adding the scores for the questions for each dimension and add a total score.

 The code below groups the data by survey id (by customer) and calculates the new scores with the `mutate()` function.
 This function creates a new variable in the data frame.
+You can add more than one new variable within one function all, as shown below.

 After we have these three variables, we can pivot the data around these values and ditch the individual responses.

 {format: r, line-numbers: false}
 ```